Balthazar33/rnx-gen/README.md

 | --no-dir  | Do not create a separate folder for the hook                  |
 | --path    | Custom path starting from src (example --path=src/hooks/data) |

-### 4. Generate a new redux slice with boilerplate code
+### 4. Generate a new Redux slice with boilerplate code

 ```bash
 npx rnx-gen g slice users